ChewKeanHo/researches-filesystems-hierarchy/_FreeBSD/lib/README.md

 This is the base directory for only critical libraries used by critical programs and applications of an operating system (OS) to function properly and minimally without any mounting (e.g. `/usr` is not mounted or absent).
-This means it can operate in `Single-User` mode in BSD realm or `Emergency Mode` in Linux realm.
+This means it can operate in `Single-User` mode.

 The goal is to have minimally sufficient libraries to perform critical tasks like mounting `/usr` UNIX System Resources directory for